ssrwpo/ssr/README.md

   appCursors,
   // Optionnal: A function that returns the content of your robots.txt robotsTxt,
+  // Optionnal: A function that returns the content of your sitemaps.xml sitemapXml,
   // The server side router from react-router-4 ServerRouter, createServerRenderContext,